 The long-awaited new station on the Hibiya Line, known for its slow and sluggish operation, will inevitably slow down the trains even more.
 Unlike Takanawa Gateway, the name of the station is katakana.

-Subway Namboku Line and Toei Mita Line
+Along the Subway Namboku Line and Toei Mita Line

-Roppongi 1-chome 六本木一丁目
+Roppongi 1-Chome 六本木一丁目

-Ark Hills, Izumi Garden Tower, Roppongi Grand Tower, and a forest of skyscraper office buildings.
+Roppongi 1-Chome is home to Ark Hills, Izumi Garden Tower, Roppongi Grand Tower, and a forest of skyscraper office buildings.
 The headquarters of TV Tokyo has moved here.
 Roppongi 2-chome is the site of the U.S. Embassy quarters, which can only be entered twice a year.

 Azabu Juban 麻布十番

 A subway station opened at the end of the 20th century, and the shopping district, which was once a downtown area, has rapidly become a celebrity district due to the influence of the neighbouring Roppongi Hills.
-The Korean Civil Service Organization’s Korea Central Hall and the Korean Embassy are located here, and many Korean restaurants are located in the area.
+The Korean Civil Service Organisation’s Korea Central Hall and the Korean Embassy are located here, and many Korean restaurants are in the area.
 Mita 1-chome (Mita Koyamacho) across the Furukawa River still retains a Showa-era downtown scenery with a high concentration of wooden apartment buildings.

 Shirokane-Takanawa 白金高輪